Your cart is currently empty

-It is imperative for consumers to educate themselves about what grass-fed means to them and what they are willing to accept.
-There are many high profile producers in the Alberta marketplace today that state they are selling grass-fed beef to consumers, when they are actually selling grain finished beef.
+It's imperative for consumers to educate themselves about what the term grass-fed means to them and what they are willing to accept.
+There are many high profile producers in the Alberta marketplace today that state they're selling grass-fed beef to consumers, when they are actually selling grain finished beef.
 So as an informed consumer you must ask if an animal gets grain in its finishing ration.
-We believe that producers who sell grass-fed beef who do not openly disclose they are finishing their animals on grain, are lying by omission.
+We believe that producers who sell grass-fed beef who do not openly disclose they're finishing their animals on grain, are lying by omission.

 We understand how to raise and grass finish cattle without grain.
-In most instances we have to keep our animals through two Alberta winters and this is an expensive process.
-But taking the extra time to properly grass finish an animal adds tremendous flavour and quality to our beef — most of it grades AAA — almost unheard of in the organic, natural or grass-fed beef marketplace.
-But this added time means that our products are generally more expensive than other “grass-fed” beef that has actually been grain finished.
-So make sure when you are shopping for grass-fed beef you are comparing apples to apples, not apples to oranges
+In most instances, we have to keep our animals through two Alberta winters and this is an expensive process.
+But taking the extra time to properly grass finish an animal adds tremendous flavour and quality to our beef, most of it grades AA or AAA, almost unheard of when discussing grass-fed beef.
+That's why we have a loyal following of customers.

-On TK Ranch we are keenly aware of the health benefits of grass-fed beef and strive to give our customers not only the best eating experience, but nutrient dense protein as well.
+On TK Ranch we're keenly aware of the health benefits of grass-fed beef and strive to give our customers not only the best eating experience, but nutrient dense protein as well.